 7. Elevate Your Space With Marble Subway Tile

-If ceramic and porcelain subway tile is the white tee of tile, marble subway tile is a silk blouse—a pairs-with-everything, elevated basic basic that brings class to any space.
+If ceramic and porcelain subway tile is the white tee of tile, marble subway tile is a silk blouse—a pair-with-everything, elevated basic that brings class to any space.
 This elegant drink station, designed by Our Home On Colonial, features Meram Blanc Carrara marble tile.
 Tumbled to give it a slightly rugged texture, this tile adds an antique farmhouse feel, complemented by wooden shelving and ceramic and black metal accessories.
-If this rustic-chic aesthetic is your (homemade) jam, check out our guide to modern farmhouse design.

 This modern farmhouse drink station features a tumbled marble subway tile backsplash.